codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a monkey in a mine field?
-A babooooom!
+How do locomotives know where they're going?
+Lots of training

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+What is the code name for the mobile operating system Android 7.0?
- 1. NovodeX
+ 1. Ice Cream Sandwich
- 2. Nvidia
+ 2. Jelly Bean
- 3. AMD
+ 3. Marshmallow
- 4. Ageia
+ 4. Nougat

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Nougat
 </details>